fgaviriaocam/moderation_service/README.md

 - [github.com/gin-gonic/gin] Gin is a web framework written in Go (Golang).
 It features a martini-like API with performance that is up to 40 times faster thanks to httprouter.
 If you need performance and good productivity, you will love Gin.
 - [github.com/gin-contrib/pprof] Package pprof serves via its HTTP server runtime profiling data in the format expected by the pprof visualization tool.
-- [gorm.io/gorm] This is an orm framework and is used to be connected to sql server database //Modificar ahora es mongo
 - [github.com/swaggo/gin-swagger] [github.com/swaggo/files] This is a open api for documentation a some tests
--

 # Project Structure 🧱
 ```